spikego/RTAlpha_Community/README.md

 And I'm sorry, I'm not good at English, so I use Translate, if there is any mistake, please forgive me.*

 emm,FastPlace has some issues. see "FastPlace" module annotation

+---

+## How to build

+Download sources use your IDEs,I recommend using the Intellij idea of the present generation